Ned Bellavance

 The keyword for the block is [.code]output[.code] followed by a name label to identify the output.
 The only required argument inside the output block is a [.code]value[.code], since an output wouldn't be very useful if it had no value.
 I've also included a description to provide clarity around what the output is meant to contain.

-When Terraform is done creating the container instance, it will populate the output value, print it to the terminal, and save it to state data for later reference.
+When Terraform is done creating the container instance, it will populate the output variable, print it to the terminal, and save it to state data for later reference.
 Go ahead and add the output block to your configuration in the [.code]main.tf[.code] file.

 That should just about finish our basic infrastructure configuration.
 Let's get this infrastructure as code deployed!